What’s The Difference Between An Appraisal And A Home Inspection?

 What Is A Home Inspection?

-A home inspection won’t tell you anything about the market value of a home, but it will tell you some essential things about whether a home is safe and structurally sound.
-This helps homeowners avoid running into any nasty surprises after they’ve already purchased the house.
+A pre-purchase home inspection will not tell you anything about a home’s market value, but it will tell you some essential things about whether a home is safe and structurally sound.
+Based on what you learn from the final inspection report, your house may go up or down in “personal” value.

 Other Types Of Inspections